Backpacking The Philippines: The Essential Budget Guide

 How much does it cost to travel in the Philippines?

 Backpacking the Philippines on a budget is entirely possible, as it’s a cheap country.
-However, if you’re not careful, visiting the Philippines can end up being expensive!
-Below are a few of my tips to save money!
+However, if you’re not careful, you can end up being spending a lot of money!
+Below are a few of my Philippines travel tips to save money!

 The Philippines is a great country with lots to do, but the above is only scratching the surface, with more time there is a lot more to see and do.
 A minimum of a month is what I recommend for travelling the Philippines.
 Basically, the more time the better.
 As the country’s tourism board states: It’s more fun in the Philippines!

-For more information on travelling the Philippines, check out the Lonely Planet Philippines (Travel Guide)!
+For more information on travelling the Philippines, check out the Lonely Planet guide to the Philippines!